Pylons/pyramid/docs/narr/views.rst

   This value should be a reference to a Python class or :term:`interface` that a parent object in the context's :term:`lineage` must provide in order for this view to be found and called.
-The nodes in your object graph must be "location-aware" to use this feature.
+The resources in your resource tree must be "location-aware" to use this feature.

   If ``containment`` is not supplied, the interfaces and classes in